 Taking a Semester Off for Drug Rehab Is Always a Good Idea

 It would be like asking a man with no legs to rollerblade.
 It’s going to take time.
 He needs to figure out how to get his hands on some prosthetic legs, Rollerblades and how to walk again.
 It’s not impossible; he just needs the right steps provided by the right teacher at the right time and that can only be accomplished when all the nonsensical excuses have been laid to rest.
-So now let’s look at all the distorted reasons why people feel that taking a semester off of college to go to drug rehab is a bad idea.
+So now let’s look at all the distorted reasons why people feel that it is a bad idea to take a semester off of college for drug rehab.

 If I Miss a Semester for Substance Abuse Treatment I’ll Look Like a Failure

-This is why so many kids out there feel that taking a semester off to go to treatment will make them look like a failure.
+This is why so many kids out there feel that taking a semester off to go to drug rehab will make them look like a failure.
 They can’t see that they are already a failure that is refusing to succeed.
 When that addict decides to admit they have a problem and do something about it, that is the moment they shed the loser mantra and become not a failure, but one of the most respected people in town.
-That journey starts by walking into the registrar’s office and asking for a medical leave of absence and that is down right noble.
+That journey starts by walking into the registrar’s office and asking for a medical leave of absence and that is downright noble.

 Won’t I Get Kicked Out of School If I go To Drug Treatment?